Respiratory Syncytial Virus (RSV)

 What are the common symptoms of RSV?
 Individuals infected with RSV usually show symptoms within 4-6 days after getting infected.
 For most adults and older children, RSV causes typical common cold symptoms such as runny nose, nasal congestion, coughing, sneezing, fever, decreased appetite and/or wheezing.
 In very young infants, the only symptom may be irritability, decreased activity and breathing difficulties.
 For infants, preemies and those with high-risk conditions like asthma, RSV can create enough mucus and inflammation in the lungs to result in hospitalization to provide things like extra monitoring, breathing treatments, deep suctioning, supplemental oxygen, intravenous fluids and sometimes respiratory support in severe cases.
 For any age patient struggling to breathe, seek care immediately.

-How do you treat RSV?
+How do you treat RSV once infected?
 There is no specific treatment for RSV once you are infected.
 Most RSV infections go away on their own in a week or two.
-Researchers are working to develop vaccines and antivirals (medicines that fight viruses,) but none are available yet.
-For parents, there are steps that can be taken to relieve your child’s symptoms:

 - Manage fever and pain with over-the-counter fever reducers and pain relievers, such as acetaminophen or ibuprofen.
 (Never give aspirin to children.)